strimzi/strimzi-mqtt-bridge/README.md

 ### Deploying on Kubernetes

 The MQTT Bridge is deployed using a Kubernetes `Deployment` , and it is configured using a `ConfigMap`.
-The ConfigMap contains the configuration file and the mapping rules file.
+The `ConfigMap` contains the configuration and the mapping rules files.
 The files under the `install` directory are used to deploy the MQTT Bridge on Kubernetes.

-To deploy the MQTT Bridge using the following command:
+To deploy the MQTT Bridge use the following command:

 ```shell
 kubectl apply -f ./install